mkkellogg/GTE/README.md

 	To run the demo, do not run the 'gtedemo' executable directly.
 Instead, execute the 'rungtedemo.sh' script that is in the root of the GTE installation, which will ensure the demo's working directory is correctly set up.

+	Playing the demo is simple: The directional arrows control Koopa's movement, the 'X' key is used to jump and the 'C' key is used to display a roar animation.